 Popular Articles

-1. What is the coverage gap?
+1. What is a Balance Plan?

-2. What Are My Covered Benefits?
+4. What Are My Covered Benefits?

 While your coverage depends on the plan you choose, certain things are always covered on plans sold on the Marketplace: Doctors visits, including well woman visits, care when you’re sick, and checkups to stay healthy.
 Emergency room trips.
 Hos...

-3. What is a Balance Plan?
+5. What is a Self-Funded Plan?

 Medicare Part B is also called medical insurance, and it covers certain care from doctors, outpatient care, medical supplies and preventive care.
 Services like flu shots.
 Clinical research.
 Ambulances.
 Durable medical equipment.
 Mental healthc...

-6. What do I pay for Medicare Part D?
+7. What do I pay for Medicare Part D?

 For a Medicare Part D plan, you'll pay: A set monthly premium.
 A Part D deductible (if applicable).
 Copayments or coinsurance for your drug costs.
 All your other Medicare or Medicare Supplement costs.
 Medicare Part C plans may include Medicare...

-8. How do I change or terminate my plan?
+9. How do I change or terminate my plan?

 If you wish to terminate your plan, please contact customer service using the phone number on your ID card.
 Different plan types have different termination procedures, and our customer service team can assist you with terminati...